What is scientific advice?

 - European joint HTA (or multi-HTA): joint advice from multiple HTA bodies across Europe.

 Why seek scientific advice?

-The main reason why a company may request scientific advice is to ensure that the proposed development plans can produce evidence that is relevant for a future regulatory and/or HTA evaluation.
+The main reason why a company may request scientific advice is to ensure that the proposed development plans have the ability to produce evidence that is considered relevant (and sufficient) for a future regulatory and/or HTA evaluation.

 Other reasons may include:

 - understanding pros and cons of trial options

 - exploring alternative strategies to address data gaps

 - incorporating cost-effectiveness considerations into early decision-making (relevant for HTA organisations).

 Additionally, seeking scientific advice may help to convince or influence colleagues within the company about the benefits of alternative trial options, provide suggestions about approaches that can be applied to related medicines in development, and potentially may provide considerations for more strategic decisions for the company.

 When to seek scientific advice?